-Depending on the needs of the client, we can work with you and/or employees one time per week, or several times a month to stay focused on the big goals.
+Depending on the needs of the client, we can work with you and employees one time per week, or several times a month to stay focused on the big goals.
 We can develop strategies, connect the team, and drive results.
 Rather than incur the cost of sending your people out for training and organization development, you can bring us in at substantial savings.

-Strategic plans are a must but a plan with twenty, thirty or more pages of documentation is not likely to provide the appropriate rudder to steer daily activities and keep your business on course.
+Strategic plans are a must, but a plan with twenty, thirty or more pages of documentation is not likely to provide the appropriate rudder to steer daily activities and keep your business on course.
 Plans that take many months to develop, debate, and finalize can take on an aura of finality.
 How difficult is it to update that kind of planning document?

 Strategic Visioning and Planning

 More often than not a corporate vision looks to the internals of the business itself, often ignoring the external needs of organization members.
 Our 360² approach to Strategic Visioning and Planning includes issues like what kind of employees the company desires.
-We can help you develop or update your company’s mission and core values to be shared with all members of the organization.
+We can help you develop or update your business’s mission and core values to share with all members of the organization.
 To get everybody pulling in the same direction, they have to know where they are going and how you will take them there.

 Our change management strategies typically follow a 360² assessment.
-In the belief change needs to start at the top of the organization, our preferred approach is, to begin with company leadership.
+In the belief change needs to start at the top of the organization, our preferred approach is, to begin with, company leadership.

-Problem Solving & Team building
+Problem Solving & Team Building

-A teamwork approach to problem solving does not mean an endless series of meetings.
+A teamwork approach to problem-solving does not mean an endless series of meetings.
 Teamwork is about mutual trust, productive debate, conflict resolution, commitment to action even without full consensus, mutual accountability, and achievement of collective results.
-To use a teamwork approach to problem solving, you first have to build effective teams.
+To use a teamwork approach to problem-solving, you first have to build effective teams.